 ✔️ Increase paddle speed as the wave lifts your board.

-✔️ Feel the push—that’s your cue to pop up and ride!
+✔️ Feel the push—that’s your cue to pop up and ride, and how you handle the next half-second is everything, see mastering the pop-up for the full technique.

 If you’re too slow, the wave will leave you behind.
 If you’re too fast, you’ll wipe out spectacularly.
 Either way, everyone on the beach is watching, so make it entertaining.